Sampling biased spanning forests through marked vertices: The fixed- regime

 where $J$ denotes the $(N,N)$ matrix with all entries equal to $1$.
 It is easy to check that for any $(d,d)$ square matrix $M$ with diagonal entries equal to $a+b$ and off diagonal entries equal to $b$, $\det(M)=a^{d-1}(a+db)$.
 Hence we get the following identity:

 Moreover, for $0<d<N$,

-\paragraph{Wilson's algorithm.} Coming back to the general case, a simple way to sample a spanning tree $\Upsilon$ under the probability $\mathbb P$ is to perform Wilson's algorithm (cf. \cite{wil}) which is based on loop erasure.
+\paragraph{Wilson's algorithm.} Coming back to the general case, a graph equipped with conductances and a killing function is naturally associated with a random walk.
+In the complete graph case, at each step, the random walk is killed with probability $\frac{\kappa}{\kappa+N-1}$ and otherwise jumps to a randomly chosen different vertex.\\ A simple way to sample a spanning tree $\Upsilon$ under the probability $\mathbb P$ is to perform Wilson's algorithm (cf. \cite{wil}) which is based on loop erasure.
 The probability of a loop-erased path $\xi$ from a given vertex $\xi_0$ to $\Delta$ is the product of its conductances multiplied by the determinant of the restriction of the Green matrix to the vertices of $\xi$.
-Wilson's algorithm starts by choosing any order on the vertices and constructing a loop erased path from the first vertex to $\Delta$, then at each step it constructs a loop erased path from the first unused vertex to the tree of used vertices (including $\Delta$) until all vertices have been used.\\We are interested in the smallest subtree $\Upsilon_L$ of $\Upsilon$ connecting a set $L$ of $l$ vertices and $\Delta$.
-For that, we can run Wilson algorithm after choosing an order in which these vertices are the first $l$ vertices. \emph{Given a tree $Y$ imbedded in the graph and rooted in $\Delta$ containing $L$ and whose set of leaves is included in $L$, the spanning tree $\Upsilon$ produced by the algorithm will contain it iff after the $l$-th step of the algorithm the tree of used vertices is exactly $Y$.
-Then we will have $\Upsilon_L=Y$}.\\
+Wilson's algorithm starts by choosing any order on the vertices and constructing a loop erased path from the first vertex to $\Delta$.
+Then at each step it constructs a loop erased path from the first unused vertex to the tree of used vertices (including $\Delta$) until all vertices have been used.\\We are interested in the smallest subtree $\Upsilon_L$ of $\Upsilon$ connecting a set $L$ of $l$ vertices and $\Delta$.
+It is a tree embedded in the graph, rooted at $\Delta$ containing $L$ and whose set of leaves, denoted by $L^*$, is included in $L$.
+We say that such a tree is a $ L$-tree so that $\Upsilon_L$ is always a $ L$-tree.
+To sample $\Upsilon_L$, we can run Wilson's algorithm after choosing an order in which the vertices of $L$ are the first $l$ vertices.
+Then, \emph{the spanning tree produced by the algorithm once all vertices of $L$ have been covered is exactly $\Upsilon_L$.} This happens in at most $l$ steps.\\

-It is easy to check from the proof of Wilson’s algorithm given in \cite{book} that for any tree $Y$ rooted in $\Delta$, the probability $\mathbb P(Y= \Upsilon_L)$ is given by the product of the conductances of the edges of $Y$ multiplied by the determinant of the restriction of the Green matrix to the vertices of $Y\setminus \{\Delta\}$.\\ Consequently, in the case of the complete graph with $N$ vertices $\{1,...,N\}$ endowed with unit conductances and a constant killing factor $\kappa$, if $Y$ has $d$ vertices (root excepted) and $r$ edges incident to $\Delta$, by formula \ref{lemdet}, we have:
+It is easy to check from the proof of Wilson’s algorithm given in \cite{book} that for any tree $Y$ rooted at $\Delta$, containing $L$ and whose set of leaves is included in $L$, the probability $\mathbb P(Y= \Upsilon_L)$ is given by the product of the conductances of the edges of $Y$ multiplied by the determinant of the restriction of the Green matrix to the vertices of $Y\setminus \{\Delta\}$.\\ Consequently, in the case of the complete graph with $N$ vertices $\{1,...,N\}$ endowed with unit conductances and a constant killing factor $\kappa$, if $Y$ has $d$ vertices (root excepted) and $r$ edges incident to $\Delta$, by formula \ref{lemdet}, we have: